langchain4j/langchain4j/langchain4j-mongodb/README.md

 - LangChain4J library
 - MongoDB Atlas account (cloud.mongodb.com)

+**remark**: it does not work on a standard MongoDB installation, you need to use MongoDB Atlas (cloud service).

 ### Installation

 1. Add the LangChain4J MongoDB Embedding Store Plugin to your project: